dotnet/AspNetCore.Docs/aspnetcore/security/authentication/facebook-logins.md

 ## Login with Facebook

-Run your application and click Login.
-You will see an option for Facebook.
+Run your application and click **Log in**.
+You will see an option to sign in with Facebook.

 ![image](sociallogins/_static/DoneFacebook.png)